malithj/scaling-book/applied-inference.md

   }
 ---

 *This section will look at what it takes to serve LLaMA-3 and how efficiently it can be done.
-As in the previous "applied" section, try to work out the answers on your with a pen and paper before looking them up!*
+As in the previous "applied" section, try to work out the answers on your own with a pen and paper before looking them up!*

 ## What's the LLaMA Serving Story?